qualityshepherd/brine/assets/posts/southern_coast.md

 ### HEXES

 **0101 Dark Tower**
 A shabby stone tower rises from overgrown grass.
 Its pale stones etched with fading runes, obscured beneath tangled vines.
 No path leads to its door; windows dark and silent.
-Even in bright sun, the tower casts no shadow. **Varjo** (`Shadow Mage, Hermit, Obsessive`), a forgotten mage, now lives within his tower's _shadow_, writing a book he believes will make him immortal.
+Even in bright sun, the tower casts no shadow. **Varjo** (`Shadow Mage, Hermit, Obsessive`), a forgotten mage, now dwells within his tower's _shadow_, writing a book he believes will make him immortal.
 He can't abide trespassers; he calls from his dark tower a warning to any who come too close: _"you there... do fuck off!"_

-**0102 Razor's Edge**: A mountain stream violently carves a path, waters churning with deadly fury.
-A single weathered bridge—more rope and rotting planks than structure—spans the chasm.
+**0102 Razor's Edge**: A mountain stream violently slashes a path, waters churning with deadly fury.
+A single weathered bridge—more rope and rotting planks than structure—spans the 50' chasm.
 It looks unlikely to bear anything heavier than a whisper.

-**0103 The Alarum Fields** A hidden valley home to rare orange flowers, known as Alarums.
+**0103 The Alarum Fields** A hidden valley home to acres of rare orange flowers, known as Alarums.
 When approached, the blossoms emit a soft, high-pitched sound, calling out potential dangers.
 The flowers are harvested and dried to create natural alarms.
 They also make a highly sought-after tea, renowned for its ability to strengthen the drinker’s resolve and sharpen their wits.

 **0104 Respite Grove** A peaceful grove of tall trees with orange-stained bark.
-Their leaves drift continuously, carpeting the ground.
-The air hums with calming energy, urging quiet reflection.
+Their leaves cascade continuously, carpeting the ground.
+The air hums with serene resonance, urging quiet reflection.
 Resting here accelerates healing 2x.

 **0105 Shadow Dragon Lair** The entrance is obscured by shifting shadows cast by moonlight mushrooms, which dimly illuminate the cave.
 The shadows are nearly indistinguishable from the dragon itself.

 The Hag Kalg found this dragon dying before her imprisonment in Mon.
 Nursing it back to health forged an everlasting bond.
 The two now communicate via shadows, plotting her freedom.

 **0106 The Scorched Hollow** A barren landscape of blackened trees and ash, where a forest once stood.
-Charred stumps rise from dead ground, and occasional winds stir ghostly ash patterns.
+Charred stumps pierce the lifeless ground, and occasional winds stir ghostly ash patterns.
 Nothing grows here.
 Nothing moves.
 Only silence.

 **0107 The Ashen Thicket** A fire-ravaged forest of charred, brittle trees standing over grey ash.
 Beneath the devastation, faint luminescent shoots struggle through the scorched earth.
 At night, tiny winged fae move between the burned branches, their soft glows hinting at slow, patient restoration.